Spin42/node-launcher/README.md

 ### How to test this script with other USB launchers
 * Edit the `launcher.js` file
 * Look for a variable called `launcher`
-* Change the value of this variable with your launcher's identifier (check following section if you don't know how)
+* Change the value of this variable with your launcher's HID path (check following section if you don't know how)
 * Launch the script with `node launcher.js`

 ### Listing all connected HID USB devices